wolfmanx/vc-ign/README.txt

   quoted pattern.
 In other modes, a pattern is read from the minibuffer.
 With a prefix argument, the pattern is removed from the ignore file

+- Press :kbd:`z w` in :defun:`vc-dir-mode` or :kbd:`C-x v z w` in
+  other modes to push the marked file names relatve to the repository root onto the :data:`kill-ring`.
+With a prefix argument, escape and anchor the file names.
+The file names are concatenated with a newline.

 .. \|:here:|